xarantolus/upduck/README.md

 Now you can run it just like shown in the help section above.
 Please also make sure that the Termux app has the storage permission.

 I recommend using the [Termux Widget](https://wiki.termux.com/wiki/Termux:Widget) for `upduck`.
-For that, you can put scripts to start & stop this server in `~/.shortcuts/tasks`, they could like this (after configuring once with the `-save` flag):
+For that, you can put scripts to start & stop this server in `~/.shortcuts/tasks`, they could look like this (after configuring this server once with the `-save` flag):

 A script to start the server: